Magyar57/mugOS/Docs/Roadmap.md

 ## Modifications

-- Bugfix: Writing to the framebuffer triggers a page fault sometimes (through Logging_log)
+- Refactor: abstract the IRQs from the PIC driver
-- Bugfix: The Serial driver internal buffer messes up the order sometimes
+- Refactor: abstract the Serial ports from the Serial driver

 These are modifications to be done, that are dependent on other techs to be implemented first.